 Legal standards are set by the Civil Procedure Code.
-The plaintiff must be the legitimate party to file the lawsuit, and have the interest to act and demonstrate on the legal possibility of its request.
-In addition, the plaintiff must demonstrate the defendant's illicit conduct, the damage borne by the plaintiff and the causal link between them.
+The plaintiff must be the legitimate party to file the lawsuit, and must have the interest to act and demonstrate on the legal possibility of its request.
+The plaintiff must also demonstrate the defendant's illicit conduct, the damage borne by the plaintiff and the causal link between them.

-Although Brazilian law does not allow class actions as they are known in the United States, if there is a massive data breach the public prosecutor or another specific organisation can initiate an investigation and civil actions against the controller/processor of data, according to the Public Civil Action Law (Law No. 7,347/1993).
+Although Brazilian law does not allow class actions as they are known in the United States, if there is a massive data breach the public prosecutor or another specific organisation can initiate an investigation and civil actions against the controller/procesContributed by: Claudio Barbosa, Aline Zinni, Anderson Ribeiro and Larissa Martins Kasznar Leonardos Intellectual Property sor of data, according to the Public Civil Action Law (Law No 7,347/1993).